w3ace/Stocks/README.md

 The script also provides `--profit-pct` and `--loss-pct` options to control the intraday profit target and stop loss percentages when a trade is taken after the opening range.

+When the analysis completes, all trades are written to `./output/<timestamp>_trades.csv` and a per-ticker summary is saved to `./output/<timestamp>_tickers.csv`.
+The summary lists the total number of trades, the percentage of profitable trades, and the cumulative profit for each ticker.